 The most prominent among the film’s many collaborators and advisors is Moholy’s daughter, Hattula.
 A celebrated academic in the field of archaeology, Hattula Moholy-Nagy has kept a detailed narrative of her father’s life and work since the early 1970s.

-Before a screening of The New Bauhaus at the Museum of Contemporary Art in October—on the 82nd anniversary of the day that Moholy first opened ID’s doors—Alysa and Hattula discussed the documentary, as well as Moholy’s life and legacy.
+Before a screening of The New Bauhaus at the Museum of Contemporary Art in October—on the 82nd anniversary of the day that Moholy first opened ID’s doors—Alysa and Hattula discussed the documentary, as well as Moholy’s life and legacy, with Andrew Connor.